2025 Award Recipient

 ___________________________

-Now in its fourth year, NLS honors a junior academic who is already making a significant contribution to the field of leadership.
+Started in 2019, this NLS award honors a junior academic who is already making a significant contribution to the field of leadership.
 The intention of the Rising Star Early Career Award is to help promote the work of this highly promising junior scholar.
 Such recognition should promote networking with senior academics within the field and raise the winner’s profile.

 Eligibility